EDUC5465 Science Curriculum I

 - This unit focuses on the teaching and learning of science in secondary school.
 It includes theory necessary to understand the teaching of science such as constructivism, students' conceptions, conceptual change, scientific literacy and the nature of science.
 The essential, practical aspects of teaching science including science curriculum, planning, teaching strategies, laboratory safety and assessment are covered.
 The unit explores issues facing science educators today such as the use of analogies and models, motivation, resources, excursions and using information and communication technology (ICT) in the classroom.

-- Typically this unit is assessed in the following ways: (1) a series of lesson plans; (2) a learning program; and (3) professional conduct.
+- Typically this unit is assessed in the following ways: (1) oral communication; (2) a series of lesson plans; and (3) a learning program.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.